kuumies/qglwidget-multithread-example/README.md

 ## Building

 This example requires c++11 support from the compiler.
 The example can be build by using cmake.
 See examples below.
+It is assumed that Qt 4.8 or later is installed

 ### OSX

 **Create build directory**

 ```
-mkdir example
+mkdir qglwidget-multithread-example
-cd example
+cd qglwidget-multithread-example
 ```

 **Clone the source**